ZakharA/NativeAnimals/README.md

  * Search animals

 ## Java EE components:
 * JAAS Authentication
 * Role based authentication - role-based authentication mechanism with two roles to facilitate CRUD (admin and contributor).
 * EJBs - BOTH Criteria API and JPQL are used for data retrieval.
 * Bean validations
-* Inheritance Mapping - mapping of inheritance to database.
+* JPA - mapping of inheritance to database.

 ## Technologies
 Project is created with: